anand-yv/JSWebStack/README.md

 ## 100 Days of Code

 - **Day 1 (06-11-2023)**: HTML && CSS - Made a project on Flipping Card UI Design using HTML and CSS with the help of Code Help YouTube channel.
+- **Day 2 (07-11-2023)**: HTML && CSS - Made a project on Credi Card UI Design using HTML and CSS with the help of Code Help YouTube channel.